olgatim/testnetlify/README.md

 ## How to start the project
-Precondition: to install hugo follow instructions
+Precondition: to install Hugo follow instructions which is described in official website:

 https://gohugo.io/getting-started/installing/